Tigers vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 - When it comes to the over/under, the Tigers and their opponents are 4-6-0 in their last 10 games.

-- The Tigers' previous 10 matchups have not had a spread posted by oddsmakers.
+- The Tigers' previous 10 matchups have not had a spread set by oddsmakers.
+Detroit games have finished below the point total three consecutive times, and the average total in this streak was 9.2 runs.

 Tigers Betting Records & Stats

-- The Tigers have won in 38, or 40.4%, of the 94 contests they have been named as odds-on underdogs this year.
+- The Tigers have been underdogs in 95 games this season and have come away with the win 39 times (41.1%) in those contests.

-- Detroit has a record of 10-11 in games where sportsbooks have it as underdogs of at least +165 on the moneyline.
+- Detroit has entered 79 games this season as the underdog by +110 or more and is 34-45 in those contests.

-- Oddsmakers have implied with the moneyline set for this matchup that the Tigers have a 37.7% chance of pulling out a win.
+- The moneyline set for this matchup implies the Tigers have a 47.6% chance of walking away with the win.

-- Detroit's games have gone over the total in 59 of its 116 chances.
+- Detroit and its opponents have gone over the total this season in 59 of its 117 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!